barryclark/jekyll-now/_posts/2020-03-18-Replace-Suppliers.md

 ## Context

-Similar to Replace Supplier with Thunks, but you can't be sure that retrieved values aren't changing, or the function is calling a setter or other state-modifying code.
+Similar to Replace Supplier with Supplies, but you can't be sure that retrieved values aren't changing, or the function is calling a setter or other state-modifying code.

 ## How to do it